modern-jenkins-ci/katacoda/jenkins-docker-configured/1_cattlevspets.md

 `cd docker-jenkins`{{execute}}

-lets look at the jenkins master init.d scripts
+Lets take a look at the docker-compose file:

 `cat docker-compose.yml`{{execute}}

+Lets take a look at the Jenkins master Dockerfile:

 `cat build/master/Dockerfile`{{execute}}